Ewen0/cle-usb-cljs/README.md

 cle-usb-cljs
 ============

-cle-usb graphical user interface written in clojurescript
+cle-usb graphical user interface written in clojurescript.
+This project compiles down to javascript and can be run on an android device.
+The GUI is built on top of [flapjax](http://www.flapjax-lang.org/) (reactive functional programming)

 Licence
 =======